 - Phishing sites, which pose as legitimate online retailers and other seemingly legitimate websites.

 - Malicious websites, which directly cause a browser redirect that can infect your PC with malware.

 In order to remove this PUP from your computer system, we recommend that you follow the removal instructions for Nengine.dll underneath.
 They have been created in order to help you delete this program either manually or automatically from your PC.
 If manual instructions represent difficulty for you, be advised that security researchers strongly advise to download and install an advanced anti-malware software in order to perform an automatic removal by scanning your PC.
 This will effectively secure it completely and ensure that future protection is also enabled in real time.

 - Guide 1: How to Remove Nextlive Adware from Windows.

-- Guide 2: Get rid of Nextlive Adware from Mac OS X.
+- Guide 2: Get rid of Nextlive Adware on Mac OS X.

-- Guide 3: Remove Nextlive Adware from Google Chrome.
+- Guide 3: Remove Nextlive Adware in Google Chrome.

 - Guide 4: Erase Nextlive Adware from Mozilla Firefox.

 - Guide 5: Uninstall Nextlive Adware from Microsoft Edge.

 - Guide 6: Remove Nextlive Adware from Safari.